Automotive Collision Repair and Refinishing Technology

 Automotive Collision Repair and Refinishing technicians repair damaged vehicle bodies and body parts from complete body off-frame repair to the smallest door dent in the body and then refinish the color to make it look new again.

 We examine and determine the type and extent of damage, then teach the best way to repair that damage.
 We teach how to replace and repair all welded, bolted and adhesive style panels, grilles bumpers and all plastic parts.
 We replace glass and remove exterior trim and moldings.
 We teach MIG and MAG welding, resistance spot welding and the safety and use of all welding equipment.
-Frames and unit-body vehicles are measured and straightened using the Car-O-Liner Mark V Bench Rack System and Car-O-Tronic measuring system.
+Frames and unit-body vehicles are measured and straightened using the Chief Impulse frame Bench Rack System and Meridian Live Mapping measuring system.
 We teach dent repair and the proper use of body fillers as well as electrical diagnosis for power window locks and lighting.

 Refinishing starts by feather-edging of paint and then priming with a good corrosion and rust inhibiting material; filling of micro low areas; blocking, masking, sealing and then top-coating with a quality, single-stage or using a two-stage base coat paint followed by a high gloss clear coat.
 The ultimate finish is a tri-coat, pearl type paint that is very popular in this day of high-tech products.
-We mix our own paint colors and teach the application of the new Water base basecoat systems.
+We mix our own paint colors and teach the application of solvent based basecoat and the new Water based basecoat systems.

 Idaho Median Income